 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America and standards of the Governmental Accounting Standards Board (GASB).
-The Fund has applied pronouncements issued on or before November 30, 1989 by the Financial Accounting Standards Board, the Accounting Principles Board, and the Committee on Accounting Procedure, except for pronouncements that conflict with or contradict those of the GASB.

 The accrual basis of accounting is utilized by the Fund.
 Revenues are recognized in the accounting period in which they are earned and expenses are recognized in the period they are incurred.